His offspring will be mighty in the land. The generation of the upright will be blessed. Psalm 112:2

 The Desolation of Egypt

-“ ‘ “Because he has said, ‘The river is mine, and I have made it;’ 10 therefore, I am against you, and against your rivers.
-I will make the land of Egypt an utter waste and desolation, from the tower of Seveneh to the border of Ethiopia.
+“ ‘ “Because he has said, ‘The river is mine, and I have made it,’ 10 therefore, I am against you, and against your rivers.
+I will make the land of Egypt an utter waste and desolation, from Migdol to Syene, as far as the border with Ethiopia.
 11 No foot of man or beast will pass through it.
 It will be uninhabited for 40 years.

 15 It will be the lowest of the kingdoms.
 They will no longer exalt themselves over other nations.
 I will reduce them, so they will never again rule over other nations.
 16 They will no longer be the confidence of the Israelites, but a reminder of their iniquity, when Israel turned to Egypt.
 Then they will know that I am the Lord God.” ’ ”